Tips to Get Hired After a Career Break

 2. Update your CV

 Most candidates believe that a gap in their CV would ruin their career.
 But, if you can change this to something positive that can differentiate you from other candidates, it won’t be that bad.
 If you have not been working for a while then you should not hide it.
 A break could provide you with a lot of benefits that make you more hireable and give you a chance to step back and re-evaluate your future career.
 You should add all the new skills that you have developed over your break and explain how it relates to the job that you are applying for.
+If you are currently unemployed you this simple calculator to know how much benefits you are eligible for.

 Working with resume gaps can be as simple as revamping your resume formats and refocusing your entire CV based on skills and interests.
 Some of the functional aspects of your resume include ensuring that your achievements and skills are emphasized on rather than work history.
 You can also remove the exact dates from your CV.
 There is no need to put the exact dates if you are heading back to work in less than a year.
 You can add volunteer work and talk about skills that you have developed in this time.
 Just ensure that you do not lie because there will always be the risk of being caught sooner than later.